RahulAlluriUmd/diab-pred-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Juper Notebook
+The system is deployed on AWS SageMaker, where it executes core machine learning predictions efficiently.
+We have chosen the XGBoost model due to its impressive performance metrics, achieving an accuracy rate of 85% and a recall rate of 80%.
+XGBoost is an advanced gradient-boosting framework known for its speed and accuracy, making it well-suited for handling complex datasets.
+By leveraging this model, we aim to enhance the predictive capabilities of our application, ensuring reliable and accurate outcomes for our users.

+Complete details about the model training and endpoint creation can be found in the [Jupyter Notebook][02]

+## Lambda Functions
+- Executes and manages requests for making predictions based on input data.
+- Oversees the transformation and preparation of data to ensure it meets the required format for analysis.
+- Establishes and maintains communication with the SageMaker endpoint to facilitate seamless data processing and model deployment.
+- Entire lambda function can be accessed from [here][01]

+[01]: ./ext_files/invoke-api-diabetics-prediction-model.py
+[02]: ./ext_files/Diabetes_prediction.ipynb